foldcat/oasync/README.md

 #### semaphore
 Semaphore is internally a counter.
 When a task acquires the semaphore, the counter incremenets.
-When a task releases the semaphore, the counter increments.
+When a task releases the semaphore, the counter decrements.
 Should the counter's value be `max`, the task attempting to acquire will block until the counter decrements.